oliverwilms/iris-fhirserver/README.md

 It contains a FHIR SERVER, imports test data, and demoes REST API usage with a simple web page.

-I added an Interoperability Production to process messages and send requests to the FHIR SERVER.
+I added an Interoperability Production which can transform a RecordMap to FHIR.
+It sends new patients to the FHIR SERVER.

 ## Prerequisites
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.